PB811/School-Management-System/README.md

 # School Management System

-A desktop School Management System built with **Python + PyQt5**, created as a school project by Prathamesh Bheeemanathi.
+A desktop School Management System built with **Python + PyQt5**, created as a school project by me.
+I made this in school, so it may not follow all the best practices, infact it doesn't folllo any best practice.
+I just managed to get this done:)

 ![Python](https://img.shields.io/badge/Python-3.12-blue) ![PyQt5](https://img.shields.io/badge/GUI-PyQt5-green) ![SQLite](https://img.shields.io/badge/Database-SQLite-lightgrey) ![Platform](https://img.shields.io/badge/Platform-Windows-blue)